 The story of humanity begins in a garden with a man and woman made in the image of God.

-It ends in a city with a vast population of their image-bearing descendants – women and men of every race, ethnicity, culture and language – joined forever in perfect union with God and one another.
+It ends in a city with a vast population of their image-bearing descendants – women and men of every race, ethnicity, culture and language – joined forever in union with God and with one another.

 Unity and diversity

 Every part of God’s creation shows that its Maker loves unity expressed through diversity.
 God has made billions upon billions of birds, flowers, snowflakes and stars.
 No two are the same in any category, yet each one remains a bird or flower or snowflake or star.